motokiee/UDKit/README.md

 # LocalDataStore

-**This library is under development and will be renamed to LocalDataStore**
+:warning: **This library is under development and will be renamed to LocalDataStore**

 LocalDataStore provides wrapper classes for local storage like UserDefaults, NSCache and FileManager.